DogeTheBeast/College_notes/CHEM 154/Unit 6/Ideal Gas Law.md

 $${\LARGE P_{total} = P_1 + P_2 + P_3 + ...}$$

-Because it is an ideal gas, the following can also be concluded about
+Because it is an ideal gas, the following can also be concluded about Dalton's Law of Partial Pressure,

 $${\LARGE P_{total}V = (n_1 + n_2 + n_3 +...)
 RT}$$